The Eleventh Sunday after Pentecost

 * * *

-Prayer: We pray for an end to this dread Covid 19, for safety, healing, and good health for all people.
+Prayer: We pray for an end to Covid-19, for safety, healing, and good health for all people.
 We also pray for all who have lost employment and in need; and for the safety of health care workers, first responders, and essential service personnel.
 We thank God for you and for your compassion, commitment and courage.

-The Christ Church Emergency Food Shelf needs this week: pasta; canned tuna, corn, peas, fruit cocktail, peaches, and pears, baked beans, chili with beans, and soups: split pea and ham, and chicken noodle; fresh onions, and potatoes; cereals (not corn flakes); Ramen noodles; apple sauce; and personal care items (shampoo, conditioner, soap, toothpaste and toothbrushes.)
+The Christ Church Emergency Food Shelf needs this week: corn, peas, chick peas, fruit cocktail, peaches, and pears, and soups: split pea and ham, and vegetable; fresh onions.
 Thank you for your generous support.